Rojas lifts Marlins over Mets 3-2 to snap 7-game skid

 NEW YORK (AP) — Miguel Rojas’ two-run single capped a three-run rally in the eighth inning Wednesday night, spoiling Taijuan Walker’s longest start in more than four years and sending the Miami Marlins to a 3-2 victory over the New York Mets.

+Miami played error-free ball and turned three double plays in snapping a seven-game losing streak one night after manager Don Mattingly delivered a stern rebuke about his club’s sloppy play.
+The Marlins committed nine errors during their skid and were outscored 59-32.

+“I thought a cleaner game as far as defensively, for sure,” Mattingly said.
+“It’s just a lot better brand of baseball.
+Obviously we didn’t come out and put a bunch of runs (up) and neither did they.
+But just a well-played game, for the most part.”
-Miami snapped a seven-game losing streak while the Mets lost for the 11th time in 14 games.

-New York jumped to a 2-0 lead when Michael Conforto — an impending free agent who could be playing his final homestand with the Mets — hit a 469-foot homer off Elieser Hernandez in the fourth and Brandon Nimmo laced a two-out RBI double in the fifth.
+The Mets, who lost for the 11th time in 14 games, jumped out to a 2-0 lead when Michael Conforto — an impending free agent who could be playing his final homestand with the club that drafted him in 2014 — hit a 469-foot homer off Elieser Hernandez in the fourth and Brandon Nimmo laced a two-out RBI double in the fifth.

 The homer by Conforto was the longest of the season by a New York player and the second-longest of his career, behind a 472-foot drive against the Chicago Cubs in 2018.